This lesson gives students an opportunity to identify an outlier within a set of real-life data.

 the Detroit Pistons.
 [In this investigation, students will likely

 notice that Ben Wallace represents something of an outlier.
 When the

 data of any other player is removed, the r‑value does not change significantly; but when the data for Ben Wallace is removed, the correlation coefficient increases from r = 0.85 to r = 0.97.]

-- Allow students to analyze another set of data using the Illuminations Line of Best Fit activity.
+- Allow students to analyze another set of data using the Illuminations Line of Best Fit Interactive.
 Students should be able to identify any outliers and explain how they know.

 consider the complete set.
 Are either Kobe Bryant or Ben Wallace